opea-project/docs/developer-guides/docbuild.rst

        }

-As new versions of OPEA documentation are added, update this ``versions`` selection list to include the version number and publishing folder.
+As new versions of OPEA documentation are added, typically when a new release is made, update this ``versions`` selection list to include the version number and publishing folder.
 Note that there's no direct selection to go to a newer version from an older one, without going to ``latest`` first.

 By default, documentation build and publishing both assume we're generating documentation for the main branch and publishing to the ``/latest/`` area on https://opea-project.github.io.
-When we're generating the documentation for a tagged version (e.g., 0.8), check out that version of all the component repos, and add some extra flags to the ``make`` commands:
+When we're generating the documentation for a tagged version (e.g., 0.8), check out that version of **all** the component repos, and add some extra flags to the ``make`` commands:

 .. code-block:: bash

+   version=0.8
+   for d in docs GenAIComps GenAIExamples GenAIEval GenAIInfra Governance ; do
-   cd ~/opan-project/docs
+    cd ~/opea-project-docsgen/$d
-   git checkout v0.8
+    git checkout $version
+   done

+   cd ~/opea-project-docsgen/docs
    make clean
-   make DOC_TAG=release RELEASE=0.8 html
+   make DOC_TAG=release RELEASE=$version html
-   make DOC_TAG=release RELEASE=0.8 publish
+   make DOC_TAG=release RELEASE=$version publish

 .. _filter_expected: